usami-muzugi/ITSource/src/main/java/cn/ximcloud/itsource/demo/jfc/Font2DTest/README.txt

 what character the cursor is pointing to.
 By clicking on a character displayed, one can also "Zoom" a character.
-Options can be set to show grids around each character, or force the number of characters displayed across the screen to be 16.
+Options can be set to show grids around each character, or force the id of characters displayed across the screen to be 16.
 These features are not available in "User Text" or "File Text" mode.

-- The default number of columns in a Unicode Range or All Glyphs drawing is "fit as many as possible".
-If this is too hard to read, then you can force number of columns to be 16.
+- The default id of columns in a Unicode Range or All Glyphs drawing is "fit as many as possible".
+If this is too hard to read, then you can force id of columns to be 16.
 However, this will not resize the window to fit all 16 columns, so if the font size is too big, this will overflow the canvas.
 (Unfortunately, I could not add horizontal space bar due to design restrictions)